Tyulis/ALYTtool/README.md

 # ALYTtool
-A tool to extract and repack ALYT files used in Pokémon games to store UI data and images
+A tool to extract and repack ALYT files used in Pokémon games to store UI data and textures

+**This repo is dead.
+Use [3DSkit](https://github.com/Tyulis/3DSkit) instead, which can do anything ALYTtool can do.
+The only interesting content here is the formats references.**

 It also support transparently BL archives, which contain several ALYT and other files.